Shrimp to Whale

 South Korea from the Forgotten War to K-Pop

-Charts the remarkable rise of South Korea, from colonialism and civil war to today’s thriving nation.
+Charts the incredible rise of South Korea, from colonisation and civil war to today’s thriving nation.

-South Korea has the most remarkable of histories.
-Born from the ashes of colonialism, partition and a devastating war, back in the 1950s there were real doubts about its survival as an independent state.
-Yet South Korea did survive, and first became known globally for the export of cheap toys, shoes and clothing.
-Today, South Korea is a boisterous democracy, a vibrant market economy, a tech powerhouse, and home to the coolest of cultures.
+South Korea has a remarkable history.
+Born from the ashes of imperial domination, partition and a devastating war, back in the 1950s there were real doubts about its survival as an independent state.
+Yet South Korea endures: today it is a boisterous democracy, a vibrant market economy, a tech powerhouse, and home to the coolest of cultures.
 In just seventy years, this society has grown from a shrimp into a whale.

 What explains this extraordinary transformation?
-For some, it was ordinary South Koreans who fought to change their country, and still strive to continue shaping it.
-For others, it was all down to forward-looking political and business leaders, who had the vision that their country would one day be different.
-Whichever version you prefer, it’s clear that, at its core, South Korea’s is the story of a people who dreamt big, and saw their dreams coming true.
+For some, it was individual South Koreans who fought to change their country, and still strive to shape it.
+For others, it was forward-looking political and business leaders with a vision.
+Either way, it’s clear that this is the story of a people who dreamt big, and whose dreams came true.

 Ramon Pacheco Pardo is Professor of International Relations at King’s College London, and KF-VUB Korea Chair at the Brussels School of Governance.
-He has lived twice in South Korea, and remains a regular visitor there for both work and leisure.
+He is also a non-resident adjunct fellow with the Center for Strategic Studies Korea Chair, and a non-resident fellow at the Sejong Institute.
+Ramon has lived twice in South Korea, and remains a regular visitor there for both work and leisure.
 He regularly teaches and provides media commentary about the country.